Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 If you have PCS orders for JB Charleston, visit the Family Center Relocation Assistance Office at your current installation for relocation information and planning assistance.
 There you will receive entitlement information from the experts and answers to your questions.
 Your local Personal Property office will also be good source of information.Settling in services at the JB Charleston includes:

-In addition to the standard resources, our Lending Closet located on the Air Base, has TV/DVD players, microwaves and other small appliances.
-Pre-made Dish Packs are available at the Weapons Station.
+In addition to the standard resources, our Lending Closet consists of microwaves, small appliances, and pre-made Dish Packs.
 Personnel stationed at JB Charleston may borrow items for up to 30 days; however, we are flexible with the length of time that you borrow the items when needed.
 For example, if you need to borrow the items for longer than 30 days because you will not have your items within the 30 days we can make an extension.

 No matter how many moves you've made, always ask for a sponsor.
 It is always good to have a contact at the gaining base, if not for you, for your spouse.
 The relocation staff offers a full-service, customer-friendly environment in which to make this your best move yet.
 No matter how well you've planned, emergencies do happen.
 Stay in touch with your sponsor and keep them informed of your travel plans.